 Eid celebration in Saudi Arabia meant ..heading back home to Pakistan to celebrate with family, or heading to Makkah or Madinah.
 Even if friends met up, it was a common affair to be meeting at an eatery for an Eid lunch and then everyone would be heading for a mini-vacation to Dubai or some other country close by.
 Not much attention was given to the fact that kids need to be reminded of how important Eid is, and they need to learn of the reasons behind its celebration.

 Fast forward to our Canadian life, Eid is not always a holiday (mostly!), and nor is the idea of eating outside appealing as a way to celebrate Eid.
 Rather, now more than ever, it seems important to show our kids that Eid is a happy occasion, and should be celebrated with joy!
 It makes it easier for the kids to know that Christmas is not the only Happy Holiday in the west.

 Celebrating Eid in Canada took some time to develop for us.
 As a family, it takes time to make new friends in a new land.
 Sometimes you actually wait for someone to invite you, when you are new!
 I know it sounds sad, yet I think we all have been there at least once, whoever has left their homeland.

-Some ways that we at our home have tried to make Eid a happy occasion for our family:
+Sharing five ways that we at our home have tried to make Eid Celebration a happy occasion for our family: